-That’s what it feels like when you’re not using a treadmill mat.
+That’s what it feels like when you’re not using a best treadmill mat.

 Noise-reduction keeps your mind on the prize and burning those calories, but a loud and aggressive-sounding treadmill can be distracting to the point that you don’t even remember how focused you were (if at all) on your workout.

 To combat that, we’ve reviewed the five best treadmill mat brands and models on the market, giving you a handful to choose from after going through dozens of sub-par products to find you the very best ones.